ddbj/www/_metabobank/metadata-e.md

 : Sample attributes.
 Use BioSample attributes used to describe sample characteristics (e.g. organism, strain).
 The sample_title, description and BioSample accessions are entered in the Comment columns of Source Name.
 The other non-sample characteristics attributes such as bioproject_id and locus_tag_prefix are excluded from SDRF.

 [Protocol REF](#Protocol_REF)<a name="Protocol_REF"></a>
-: The column for referencing protocols defined in IDF by their names.
+: The column for referencing a protocol defined in IDF by its name.
+This is the column marking the start of data pertaining to the referencing protocol.
+The protocol name must be present in all rows of this column.

 [Sample Name](#Sample_Name)<a name="Sample_Name"></a>
 : A unique identifier from a particular sample.
 Use a sample name of BioSample in most cases.